jon-bell/maven-lifecycle-logger/README.md

 To record only tests, do ` -DlogTestsOnly=true`.
 To specify output file, do `-DlogFile=some/log/file` otherwise default will be `maven.build.log`.
 If file exists, it's truncated.

 To install:
-Copy to your maven ext/ directory and it will always run Or
+Copy to your maven lib/ext/ directory and it will always run (to find the lib dir, do `mvn -version`) Or
 Add as an extension to your pom of interest:
 ```<build>